Aguilar's 5th HR in 6 games leads Marlins over Brewers 6-2 - WHIZ News

 With the score 2-2, Miami had runners on first and second when Miguel Rojas hit a comebacker to Yardley, who attempted to start a inning-ending double play.
 The Brewers got the out at second, but second baseman Kolten Wong lost control of the ball before he could attempt to throw to first.

-Miami capitalized when Aguilar ripped a 2-1 pitch over the left-field wall.
+Miami capitalized when Aguilar drove a 2-1 pitch over the left-field wall.

 Milwaukee called up Zack Godley from the Brewers’ alternate site to make the start in place of left-hander Brett Anderson, who went on the injured list Saturday with a strained right hamstring.